 7. You can include details of related LinkedIn groups on your Showcase Page.

 8. As with Company Pages, Showcase Pages include an Analytics section, so you can see which of your posts are receiving the most engagement and adjust your strategy accordingly.
-Click here to read our guide to interpreting these Analytics.

 What to Post on a Showcase Page